Automated Database Testing via LLM-Synthesized SQL Features

-\paragraph{Retrieval-augmented generation} \ApproachAcronym{} uses RAG techniques that incorporate up-to-date information based on the DBMSs' documentation.
-Although relying solely on the LLM’s internal knowledge is possible, its performance can be limited, especially for emerging DBMSs whose specifications would likely be missing in the model’s training data (see Section~\ref{sec:coverage}).
+\paragraph{Retrieval-augmented generation} \ApproachAcronym{} uses a RAG-based approach to incorporate up-to-date information from DBMS documentation into the synthesis prompt (see the \texttt{\$DOCUMENTATION} field in Listing~\ref{listing:example-prompt}).
+Although relying solely on the LLM's internal knowledge is possible, its performance can be limited, especially for emerging DBMSs whose specifications would likely be missing in the model's training data (see Section~\ref{sec:coverage}).
 LLMs are pre-trained and updated infrequently; thus, they cannot capture the latest knowledge of the target DBMS.
 Besides, their capacity limits their ability to provide detailed, accurate information for less common DBMSs.

-To address the above issues, \ApproachAcronym{} uses a three‑step retrieval‑augmentation process.
-First, \ApproachAcronym{} generates a natural‑language description for each sketch, specifying the system’s name and the feature type to be learned.
-Second, \SystemName{} retrieves documentation corresponding to the identified feature using the natural language description.
-While we use a search engine to help retrieve the relevant DBMS documentation of the specific features, a vector database could also be used.
-Third, \SystemName{} employs an LLM to summarize the fetched documents. \ApproachAcronym{} guides the LLM to parse the document containing each feature, and then produce a concise summary that includes each feature’s name, a clear description or specification, and a concrete example.
-This summarization helps reduce the size of references to fit within the current LLMs’ context limits.
+To address the above issues, \ApproachAcronym{} uses a three-stage retrieval-augmentation process, as shown in function \texttt{rag} in Algorithm~\ref{alg:fuzzing} (lines~\ref{algoline:ragstart}--\ref{algoline:ragend}) and illustrated here with a running example $D=\texttt{CrateDB}$, $f=\texttt{ARRAY}$, $\ell=$ data type.
+First, \SystemName{} concatenates $D$, $f$, and a short descriptor of the feature level into a natural-language query (\emph{e.g.}, \texttt{``CrateDB ARRAY data type overview''}).
+Second, \SystemName{} submits the query to a search engine and fetches the top $N$ official DBMS documentation pages for $f$ ($N = 3$ in our evaluation); the same component could alternatively be implemented using embedding-based retrieval by indexing the documentation in a vector database.
+Third, \SystemName{} invokes a lightweight LLM (\emph{e.g.}, GPT-4o-mini) to distill the retrieved pages into a compact reference summary (\texttt{\$DOCUMENTATION}) that lists, for every feature the page describes, a triple \texttt{(name, description, concrete SQL example)}, reducing the reference size to fit within LLM context limits.